Health Benefits and Side Effects of Cabbage

 11. Boosts Brain Function and Focus

-Tip: Make a salad of cabbage with nuts or fish for brain health.
+Tip: Make a cabbage salad with nuts or fish for brain health.

 Side Effects of Cabbage